adi3e08/adi3e08.github.io/_pages/about.md

 You can view my detailed CV [here](https://adi3e08.github.io/files/CV_Adithya_Ramesh.pdf){:target="blank"}.

-Latest news (May '23) : I will be joining MS in Robotics with a CS concentration at [Northeastern University](https://www.northeastern.edu/){:target="blank"} this fall.
+I will be joining [Northeastern University](https://www.northeastern.edu/){:target="blank"} for a MS in Robotics with a CS concentration in fall 2023.